 After the last day of registration and add/drop, students may withdraw from individual classes through SeaNet.
 Undergraduates who intend to withdraw from all classes for a term must process an official withdrawal form through the Office of the Dean of Students by the deadline.

 Withdrawing after the deadline results in a "WF" for the course, which counts in your GPA as an "F." The course will also be counted in your attempted hours.
 A "WF" can be replaced if you repeat the course.

 Course Repeat Policy

-Students who receive a grade below a "C" in a course taken at UNCW may repeat the course at UNCW.
-For the first 5 different courses repeated, the grade and hours earned for the course (the first time it was taken) will not be used in calculating GPA or hours toward graduation.
-However, all grades remain on the student's transcript.
-NOTE: For students entering UNCW in 2012 and beyond, only the first 3 different courses may be repeated for another grade.
+Students who receive a grade below a “C” (2.00) in a course taken at UNCW may repeat the course at UNCW.
+For the first three different courses repeated, the previous grade and hours of credit for the repeated course will not be used in calculating the student’s grade point average and hours toward graduation.
+All grades shall remain on the student’s transcript.

-- A poor grade received due to admitted or adjucated academic dishonesty shall not be replaced if the course is repeated.
-Both the penalty grade and the new grade will appear on the student's transcript and count towards the cumulative GPA.
-A student may not appeal this policy at the faculty or administrator level.
+Note: A failing grade received owing to admitted or adjudicated academic dishonesty shall not be replaced if the course is repeated.
+Both the penalty grade and the new grade shall appear on the student’s transcript and count in the student’s grade point average.
+A student may not appeal the policy stated in this paragraph to any faculty or administrative level.